 The fee your provider charges for filing the SR-22 should be around $20 to $50.

-But it’s not the filing fee that’s most expensive when you’re required to file an SR-22 — you’ll also typically see higher premiums than you’re used to.
+But the filing fee isn’t what’s most expensive when you’re required to file an SR-22 — you’ll also typically see higher premiums than you’re used to.

 How do I file for an SR-22 in Virginia?

 Here’s how to file an SR-22 in Virginia:

 - Notify your insurer.
 If you already have insurance, let your provider know that you need to file an SR-22.
 Most are equipped to file this form.

 - Find an insurer.
 Not all providers will insure someone who is required to file an SR-22.
 If yours doesn’t, it’s easy enough to find one that will.

 - Pay the SR-22 fee.
 Your insurer will charge you a minimal processing fee for filing the SR-22 on your behalf.

 - Verify minimum liability coverage.
 Make sure your policy includes Virginia’s minimum insurance coverage: